sarkahn/dots-roguelike/Assets/Part1-HelloWorld/1.4-FieldOfView/README.md

 static public void Compute<T>(int2 origin, int range, T map) where T : IVisibilityMap
 ```

-If you're familiar with the restrictions of burst you might think this function couldn't be called in Burst or in a job since it relies on inheritance.
-While it's true that normally you can't use any kind of inheritance or polymorphism in Burst or Jobs, you can kind of "trick it" using a generic paremter with an interface type constraint like `Compute` is doing.
+If you're familiar with the restrictions of Burst you might think this function couldn't be called in Burst or in a job since it relies on inheritance.
+While it's true that normally you can't use any kind of inheritance or polymorphism in Burst or Jobs, you can kind of "trick it" using a generic parameter with an interface type constraint like `Compute` is doing.
 The generic parameter will be compiled to a concrete struct at compile time and the resulting code will never know the difference.

 This technique is incredibly useful for creating a "function pointer" like API in Burst , which is absolutely essential for making more flexible and readable code.

 I should also note that while Burst does technically have a separate [FunctionPointer](https://docs.unity3d.com/Packages/com.unity.burst@1.2/manual/index.html#function-pointers) type, I would strongly recommend against using it.
-It is *extremely* restrictive on what functions it accepts (only static functions, no lambdas) and in my opinion it forces you to write very ugly code to make it work.
+It is *extremely* restrictive on what functions it accepts (only static functions, no lambdas without resorting to "unsafe" code) and in my opinion it forces you to write very ugly code to make it work.

 ## Rendering